 In the context of social change, it is critical to remember that personal behavior plays a significant role in shaping students' perceptions of the message.
-When it comes to bringing about social change, we should keep in mind that our behavior can have a big impact on how students perceive and act upon our message.
-As change agents, we need to be aware of our actions, as they can greatly influence the reception and implementation of our message by the audience.
+When it comes to bringing about social change, we should keep in mind that our behavior can greatly impact how students perceive and act upon our message.
+As change agents, we need to be aware of our actions, as they can greatly influence the audience's reception and implementation of our message.

 Servant Leadership and Culture Collaboration